c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Professor David Heymann**: If it dries out, the virus can no longer infect.

-**Counsel Inquiry**: So is that why ventilation assists in preventing transmission, because the air flow will assist in drying out the particles?
+**Counsel Inquiry**: So is that why :outline:`ventilation` assists in preventing transmission, because the air flow will assist in drying out the particles?

 **Professor David Heymann**: That's correct.